Careers in social work

 - Public and company-based social services, for instance in communities, hospitals or other establishments

-- Consulting centres for children, youths, families, adults, the elderly and people with disabilities
+- Counselling centres for children, young people, families, adults, the elderly or people with disabilities

 - Child and adult protection authorities (KESB)